This week's column explains how crop rotation, soil testing and understanding plant changes can lead to a healthier, more ...

 Most gardeners know that success depends on many factors: You can’t grow a sun-loving plant in a shady area, for example.
 And a shrub that loves wet places won’t do well in dry soil.
 But the most ...

 One of the most common questions gardeners have is how to fertilize specific plants.
-Many plants have individual nutrient needs, but for all plants it’s challenging to guess at what you need without ...
+Many plants have individual nutrient needs, but for all plants it is impossible to guess at what you need without ...

 Some results have been hidden because they may be inaccessible to you